This page contains unmarked spoilers. You Have Been Warned!

 - "Master Skywalker, there are too many of them.
 What are we going to do?"
 This is the first time someone wholeheartedly addressed Anakin as "Master".
 The look on his face sells it; he doesn't want to do it but feels he has no other choice.

 - Alternatively Anakin may have been reminded of the fact he was denied the title he worked so hard for and was one of many contributing factors in his fall.
 The poor kid may have accidentally signed his and his classmates own death warrants.
 (And to make it sadder, Mace was probably going to promote him to Master after dealing with Palpatine making it even worse.)

 - Padmé weeps in her apartment, seeing the Jedi Temple on fire, and she realizes that everything she worked for in her life—her marriage, democracy, the Republic, her people, the Jedi and her children—is literally going up in flames.

 - Another way to look at it is we're seeing the end of another friendship.
-Two people who respected one another and fought in the same battles and war, now come to a disagreement because one of them has a husband turned evil and the other is out to kill him.
-Change the setting and now it's two platonic friends dissolving said friendship when one of them tells the other her spouse, or partner, is abusive, or psycho, etc, but the other refuses to see it that way.
+Two people who respected one another and fought in the same conflict, now come to a disagreement because one of them has a husband who has turned evil and the other is out to kill him.
+Change the setting and now it's two platonic friends dissolving said friendship when one of them tells the other that her spouse is abusive/psycho/etc., but the other refuses to see it that way.

 - The very next scene shows Anakin, after his relentless murder of the Separatist Council, weeping in utter and complete self-loathing.
 He knows what he's become, but has no hope for redemption.

-- When Padmé meets with Anakin, to try and talk sense back into him, she ends up Force-choked by the only person she loved more than anyone else in the galaxy, because he wouldn't listen to her pleas.
+- When Padmé meets with Anakin to try and talk sense back into him, she ends up Force-choked by the only person she loves more than anyone else in the galaxy, because he won't listen to her pleas.